HangfireIO/Hangfire.io/pro/index.md

 ---

 <p>
-    Hangfire Pro is an extension which adds a few nice features to Hangfire.
+    Hangfire Pro is an extension which adds a few nice features to Hangfire Core.
 Hangfire is open source and free for all to use but unfortunately it takes a lot of my time to maintain and support.
 Hangfire Pro is a way for you to purchase really useful functionality while also ensuring Hangfire will be supported for years to come.
 </p>

 ## Features